saurabdixit/RoboND-Perception-Project/README.md

 ### Improvements:
 * Need some parameter tuning to better detect the book object
-* If we need to identify object in real-time, we need to make sure that the point cloud is not too dense
+* To identify objects in real-time, we need to make sure not to process too dense point cloud.
-* We could make a ros parameter to launch the code using following command line argument.
+* We could make a ros parameter to launch the code using following command line argument instead of opening the file for changing the world_name.
 ```bash
 roslaunch pr2_robot pick_place_project.launch test1.world
 ```